WebAssembly/spec/md-proto/WebAssembly.md

 #### Global Index Space

-The *global index space* begins with an index for each global in the [Global Section], if present, in the order of that section, followed by an index for each imported global, in the order the imports appear in the [Import Section].
+The *global index space* begins with an index for each imported global, in the order the imports appear in the [Import Section], if present, followed by an index for each global in the [Global Section], if present, in the order of that section.

 > The global index space is used by:
  - the [`get_global`](#get-global) and [`set_global`](#set-global) instructions.